auerlab/generand/README.md

 benchmarking of new programs, or for quickly generating small samples for academic purposes.
 For FASTA/FASTQ, the data generated are "ideal", in that each base content is close to 25%, quality stores are good, etc.
-Try running fastq on generand fastq output to see for yourself.
+Try running fastqc on generand fastq output to see for yourself.

 Generand is especially useful for generating large test inputs on-the-fly so that they need not be manually downloaded, generated and/or stored.
 Hence,